lichung0205/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 HTTP/3 has different requirements depending on the operating system.
 If the platform that Kestrel is running on doesn't have all the requirements for HTTP/3 then it's disabled, and Kestrel will fallback to other HTTP protocols.

-For example, `HttpProtocols.Http1AndHttp2AndHttp3` allows Kestrel to enable HTTP/3 on environments where it is supported, with fallbacks for HTTP/1.1 and HTTP/2.

 ### Windows

 * Windows 11 Build 22000 or later OR Windows Server 2022.